 A framework of Evolutionary Theory can also be helpful, as it assumes that diversity in populations is the norm, not the exception (see Irish Centre for Evolutionary Psychology & Therapy website).

 Building on these foundations, elements of Cognitive Behavioural Therapy can often be useful and relevant, as this approach tends to be:

 - issue-focused, skill-focused, & outcome-focused

 - explicit in its rationale for any therapeutic work that is suggested

 - tried and tested in relation to many of the issues autistic adults struggle with, e.g. anxiety, depression, low self-esteem, eating disorders, etc

 Elements of "third generation" CBT approaches, such as Compassion-Focused Therapy, Dialectical Behaviour Therapy, Acceptance & Commitment Therapy, Schema Therapy, etc, can also be helpful.

 As more children are being identified as autistic, more adults are also realising that being “on the spectrum” may make a lot of sense of their life experiences and struggles.
 Whether they come to therapy to get help in processing this realisation, or whether they are already in therapy for secondary issues such as Social Anxiety, Low Self-Esteem, Addictions, OCD, etc, allowance must be made for their autistic personality & thinking.

-Eoin is currently focusing a lot of his attention on understanding the problems faced by autistic adults & their specific therapeutic needs.
+Eoin is currently focusing his attention on understanding the problems faced by autistic adults, & their specific therapeutic needs.
 He is himself autistic, having made the discovery in late adulthood.